-Senate Bill 82, effective for the 2008-2009 school year, related to safety regulations for certain public school extracurricular activities.
+Senate Bill 82, in effect since the 2007-2008 school year, related to safety regulations for certain public school extracurricular activities.

-Requires safety training for all coaches or sponsors for athletic activities, and any marching band director.
-UIL has developed a safety training program that is available through the UIL Gateway as part of the Rules Compliance Program.
-Visit the Rules Compliance Program to complete Safety Training.
+- Requires safety training for all coaches or sponsors for athletic activities, and any marching band director.
+UIL has developed a safety training program for coaches and sponsors of athletic activities that is available through the UIL Online as part of the Coaches Certification Program.
+Visit the UIL Portal to complete Safety Training.

 Additional information from the Texas Administrative Code, Chapter 76.1003, on these requirements as they pertain to athletic trainers and team physicians.